Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-02-HTML5-collisions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oeTBJ3_05ms" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 With any game, you need to be able to handle collisions.
-We are going to use a really simple box collider.
-It basically checks the corners of the boxes to see if they are overlapping.
+We are going to use a simple box collider.
+It checks the corners of the boxes to see if they are overlapping.
 If they are, then it returns true, else it returns false.
-Keep in mind, collision can be more precise but it takes more processing because of all the points that must be checked.
-Also, collision must be checked whenever something moves.
+Keep in mind, a collision can be more precise, but it takes more processing because of all the algorithm checks all the points of the shape.
+Also, every move checks collision.

 Here is our collision code: